 When: October 27th online and November 21st, 22d and 23d in Paris (FR), consecutively participating in the Erasmus Descartes Conference on November 24th in Paris (FR).

-For whom: MA, PDEng and PhD students from ISAE-SUPAERO Toulouse and TU Delft, aged between 20 and 35 years old with good conversational understanding of English are eligible to apply for this event.
+For whom: MA, PDEng and PhD students from France and the Netherlands, aged between 20 and 35 years old with good conversational understanding of English are eligible to apply for this event.
 International students are also invited to apply.

 We are looking for student from scientific domains such as, but not exclusively: